Sahampath/Discord-Channel-Mirror/README.md

 # Discord-Channel-Mirror
-You can mirror any discord server channel to another server channel
+You can mirror any discord server channel to another server channe